-The Risk of Us, a novel, will be published by Houghton Mifflin Harcourt in April 2019.
+The Risk of Us, a novel, will be published by Houghton Mifflin Harcourt on April 9, 2019.

 Early praise for The Risk of Us: